02 Using the graphical user interface Aifeducation - Studio

 3.3.1 Create a Text Embedding Model

 The text embedding model is the interface to R in aifeducation.
 In order to create a new model, you need a base model that provides the ability to understand natural language.
-You can open the creation page by clicking on “Create” in the section “Text Embedding Model” via “Language Modeling” (see Figure 5).
-Figure 12 shows the corresponding page.
+This object contains all relevant information for transforming raw texts into a numeric representation that can be used for machine learning.

-Figure 12: Text Embedding Model - Create (click image to enlarge)
+Figure 16: Text Embedding Model - Create (click image to enlarge)

 On the right side of the box Interface Setting you can set how the interface should process raw text:

 N chunks: Sometimes texts are very long.
 With this value, you can decide into how many chunks longer texts should be divided.
 The maximum length of every chunk is determined by the value provided at “Maximum Sequence Length”.
+Minimum if chunks is two.

 Maximal Sequence Length: This value determines the maximum number of tokens your model processes for every chunk.